PBH Coronavirus Response

 - If your symptoms become worse, call your local nurse line or the DOH coronavirus hotline at 1-800-525-0127, press # for symptom evaluation.

 - Continue to see your provider for regularly scheduled visits to address your other health care needs.
-Do not neglect your existing needs.
+Do not neglect your current needs.

 - Masks will not prevent you from getting the virus, but they can help prevent the spread of the illness because they stop big droplets from sneezes and coughs from becoming airborne or contaminating surfaces.